 We’ve also seen our share of myths circulate about soft water and hair loss, so it’s time to set the record straight about how your hair reacts to softened water.
 One of the most common questions we’ve come across is:

 Is Your Water Softener Causing Hair Loss?

 The short answer is no. Many people may notice a change in their hair if they move from a location with hard water to a location with soft water, however this change is generally unrelated to the amount of hair you have (or whether it’s falling out)— rather it has to do with the quality of your hair.
 In general, other changes in your environment are likely causing any hair loss, specifically changes to your diet and stress levels.
 If you’ve begun eating more poorly than you’re used to, or recently experienced a stressful event like moving homes or starting a new job, the hair loss culprit is more likely that than your water quality.

 How Your Hair Reacts to Soft Water

 Soft water penetrates the hair shaft more easily than hard water, which means it can most often leave your hair feeling shinier and softer.
 People can mistake this difference for their hair feeling thinner, and this is what most often contributes to concerns about hair loss when shampooing with soft water.
 This texture difference also helps soft water hair lie more smoothly, so that can also make hair seem more thin or slightly less voluminous than hair washed in hard water.

-In contrast, the high mineral count in hard water can aggravate your hair – leaving it brittle and dry.
-And while this isn’t always the healthiest thing for hair, it can often give the appearance of having more structure or volume.
+The high mineral count in hard water could aggravate your hair – leaving it brittle and dry.
+This isn’t always the healthiest thing for hair.
+However, it can often give the appearance of having more structure or volume.
 Hard water also has a tendency to make hair appear dull, and minerals like magnesium and calcium typically build up on hair and hair follicles, drying it out and causing splitting and breaking.

 Benefits of Hair Washing with Soft Water